roman-milk/roman-milk.github.io/babysitting-trouble.md

   Every time she moved a rubber finger massaged her clit sending a wave of sensations through her body.
 The vibrator seemed to slide a long way in adding to the torment.
 She backed away but with every step it sensitised her pussy.
 She watched him press a button on what looked like a TV remote and shivered in distress.

   "It's now on setting two."
 He told her.
 Satisfied with its effect he pressed another button and it began to wriggle, then he pressed three.
 All the time he watched her squirming as though in pain but it was far from that.
 Already wet, her pussy was oozing now.
-Report_Story #2